jointoucan/finch-graphql/apps/docs/docs/client-ref.md

 ```

 The options of the mutation method are used to make configure the query to hit a different API then the one specified in the constructor, and is not needed in most cases.

+### FinchClient::start

+This starts the finch client, you do not need to call this if you have not set `autoStart` to false.
+This will create a port to the background process if one does not exist.

+### FinchClient::stop

+This disconnects the client from the background process.